konveyor/konveyor.github.io/content/Tackle/manageapps.md

 The updated business service is displayed in the Business service column of the application.

 ## Managing application dependencies
-Add, delete, and view application dependencies in the Manage dependencies window on the Application inventory page of the Tackle web console.
+Follow the steps below to add, delete, and view application dependencies in the Manage dependencies window on the Application inventory page of the Tackle web console.

 **Procedure**
 1. Open the Tackle web console.